rantao-usc/Ran_Portfolio2/README.md

-- Hi, my name is Ran, and I'm currently a M.S. in Applied Data Science student with strong Computer Science background!
+- Hi, my name is Ran, and I'm currently a M.S. in Applied Data Science student with a strong Computer Science background!
 - My GPA is 4.0/4.0.
 - I can ...